 • European Surveillance of Congenital Anomalies (EUROCAT) Register Lead

-• NIHR Doctoral Fellowships Panel
+• NIHR Doctoral Fellowships Panel (deputy chair)

 • Newlife Medical & Scientific Review Committee